laxcat/game-project/README.md

 ## Build Instructions

-Setting `DEV_INTERFACE` to 0 (or omitting) will cull all developer interfaces and user input.
+Setting `DEV_INTERFACE` to 0 (default) will cull the libraries only used for the developer interface.

 ```bash
 mkdir build